SumiSastri/js-ES6-10/data-types/DOM/readme.md

 ## What is the Document Object Model

-The DOM is a representation of HTML elements as a tree of JavaScript objects.
+The DOM is a structured representation of the HTML document as a tree of elements and nodes created by the browser in an object-oriented representation.

+JavaScript engines in browsers parse (or reads) the DOM-tree starting with the HTML root, traversing the body and all the child elements in order.
+Each node of the DOM tree is accessed by the JavaScript engine.
+As each element and node is in the form of a JavaScript object, there are certain defined methods that can be used to access and transform each element.

+The modern DOM is built on mutiple API's, but the DOM itself is not a programming language.
 It is a programming interface for other programs to access HTML and XML documents.
-It is a API for HTML and XML documents wherby HTML and XML are accessed via nodes and objects.
-The API allows the JS engine to access HTML elements and add, change, remove or modify them with alogrithms via these nodes using object oriented programming methods of abstraction, encapsulation & polymorphism.
-The modern DOM is built on mutiple API's, but the DOM itself is not a programming language.
-JavaScript is also not the only language that has the ability to access the DOM, API's allow Python, for example, also to access the DOM

-The JavaScript engine parses (or reads) the DOM-tree starting with the HTML root, traversing the body and all the child elements in order.
-Each node of the DOM tree is accessed by the JavaScript engine and as the DOM is a tree of JavaScript object, object methods are used to change and modify HTML elements.
+Object oriented programming methods of abstraction, encapsulation & polymorphism are used by several languages, not just JavaScript.
+DOM API's allow Python, for example, also to access the DOM.

 Reading List:
 [https://www.w3.org/TR/DOM-Level-2-Core/introduction.html]